ashpool37/codeforces-cxx20/README.md

 ### Building and debugging in vscodium

-Each directory created an populated using `new-problem.sh` can be opened in Visual Studio Code or [vscodium](https://vscodium.com/) as a self-contained project.
+Each directory created and populated using `new-problem.sh` can be opened in Visual Studio Code or [vscodium](https://vscodium.com/) as a self-contained project.
 Use the following great extensions to make the most out of the setup:

 * [clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd),
 * [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb).